yashdubeyy/multilingual-translator/deployment-guide.md

-# Deployment Guide for Multilingual Text Translator
+# Deployment Guide for TranslateNow

-This guide provides detailed instructions for deploying the Multilingual Text Translator application on Render.
+This guide provides detailed instructions for deploying the TranslateNow application on Render.

 ## Table of Contents
 - [Prerequisites](#prerequisites)